SiddharthxsrivastavA/ChatUI/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about Next.js and internationalization, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js i18n Routing](https://nextjs.org/docs/advanced-features/i18n-routing) - understand how to implement internationalization in Next.js.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!